• Skip to primary navigation

 1. Lemon Blueberry Cupcakes with Cream Cheese Frosting

 They come together without complicated steps, so you can have a batch ready for a family dessert, a picnic, or a casual get-together.
-The mix of blueberry bursts and zesty lemon keeps each cupcake flavored but light, making them a popular choice for warmer months or anytime you want something refreshing but satisfying.
+The mix of blueberry bursts and zesty lemon keeps each cupcake flavored but light, making them a popular choice for warmer months when blueberries are in peak season or anytime you want something refreshing but satisfying.

 Why This Recipe Works